r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

     OpenMPI is installed for Rmpi, bigGP, pbdMPI and pbdSLAP, currently 5.0.8.
 - Package INLA is installed -- requires a binary install on Macs.
-- Recently some CRAN M1 checks have OpenMP enabled, which is OS-version-specific (and not done for their Intel checks).
+- Recently some CRAN M1 checks have OpenMP enabled, which is OS-version-specific (and not done for the Intel checks).
 - cargo/rustc are under ~/.cargo and not on the path.

 Packages with non-default installs: